ihsn/SDCPractice/measure_risk.rst

 .. [#foot29]
    Alternatively, the sensitive variables can be specified when creating the *sdcMicro* object using the function createSdcObj() in the *sensibleVar* argument.
-This is further explained in Section 7.5.
+This is further explained in the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj` .
    In that case, the argument *ldiv_index* does not have to be specified in the ldiversity() function. and the variables in the *sensibleVar* argument will automatically be used to compute :math:`l`-diversity.